-Congress Urges Tech Firms To Control Content---But With Qualms | Xconomy
+Congress Urges Tech Firms to Control Content---But With Qualms | Xconomy

 After scoring that point, however, Durbin himself then quailed a bit at the consequences of Facebook’s broadening commitment to purge what he called “vile content.”

-“How can you sort this out (while still preserving) freedom of expression?” he asked.
+“How can you sort this out [while still preserving] freedom of expression?” he asked.
 “I don’t suggest it’s easy,” Stretch said.

 Although shielding the integrity of elections from foreign powers was the main imperative at the hearing, the possible trade-off in speech suppression was also an uneasy theme threaded through the discussion.

-While the subcommittee was collectively urging the social media companies to intensify their role as content referees, several members from the Republican side of the aisle also expressed discomfort with the idea.
+While the subcommittee was collectively urging the tech companies to intensify their role as content referees, several members from the Republican side of the aisle also expressed discomfort with the idea.

-“If we tell you, go forth and don’t run (certain) ads, that means we’re telling you to censor content,” Sen. John Kennedy (R-LA) said.
+“If we tell you, go forth and don’t run [certain] ads, that means we’re telling you to censor content,” Sen. John Kennedy (R-LA) said.
 “That kind of bothers me, too.”

 The probes of Russia’s extensive influence campaign, and revelations about social media’s crucial role in it, have moved the big tech companies to make substantial new efforts to patrol and curate the content that moves through their channels—though once they preferred to see themselves as neutral conduits for user expression.
 Stretch told the subcommittee members that Facebook is doubling the number of staffers now devoted to this effort from 10,000 to 20,000.